grallucas/maic/content/articles/NLP/003_nlp-bag-of-words.md

   </text>
 </svg>

-<p style='color: white; margin-top: 2px;'>One of the simplest and most effective techniques in NLP, Bag of Words converts text into numerical representations by counting word occurrences.
+<p style='color: white; margin-top: 2px;'>One of the simplest and most effective techniques in NLP, Bag of Words (BoW) converts text into numerical representations by counting word occurrences.
 Understanding BoW helps you see how early NLP models extract features from text for tasks like spam detection, sentiment analysis, and document classification.
 Even though modern methods like embeddings have evolved, BoW is still a valuable concept for understanding how text data can be structured for machine learning.
 </p>
 </div>